Primer Tm Calculator for DNA/RNA Oligos

 • Input cleaning: whitespace and numbers are ignored; DNA uses A/T/C/G, RNA uses A/U/C/G.

-• Auto complement: If Strand B is empty, the reverse complement of A is used.
+• Auto complement: DNA nearest-neighbor calculations use the reverse complement of A if Strand B is empty.

 • Concentration: Enter per-strand concentration.
 For non-self-complementary duplexes, Ceff=C/4 in the NN equation; for self-complementary, Ceff=C/2.